steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 criticisms of BlueSky and atproto.

 You see, there are different "methods" of creating a DID.
 BlueSky supports two methods: `did:web`, which is based on domain names.
-Because this method is tied to the domain name, if you use it, you don't get the benefit I was talking about above, transitioning between different names while keeping the same DID: when your domain changes, so does the DID associated with it.
-You *can* apparently point at a new DID, so this isn't true in all cases, but if you have lost control of that domain for whatever reason, it still is, and so this is a concern to think about.
+There are some drawbacks with this method that I don't personally fully understand well enough to describe, I'm sure I'll write something in-depth about DIDs in the future.

 So because of that weakness, BlueSky has implemented their own DID method, called `did:plc`.
 The `plc` stands for "placeholder," because even though